playcanvas/developer.playcanvas.com/docs/user-manual/xr/ar/mesh-detection.md

 Interaction between real-world and virtual objects is achieved via visual and logical interactions between the two.
 Mesh detection is an API that provides access to the representation of real-world geometry in the form of meshes.
 It can be used in a number of ways such as:

-* virtual object physics within a real-world environment
+* Virtual object physics within a real-world environment
-* path finding
+* Path finding
-* object placement
+* Object placement
-* occlusion
+* Occlusion
-* procedural effects
+* Procedural effects

 This API provides a list of meshes, their geometry, transformation, and semantic labeling.